annitya/eZ-completion/readme.md

     - Ask for unresolved criteria-values.
     - Modify method to return eval'd data.
     - Present the results in an easily browsible manner.
-* Bundle:
-    - Use PSR-4 for bundle-autoloading.
-* Revisit the whole bundle-installation-thingy.
 * Add twig-completions for content/location
 * Donut?
 * Automatic eZDoc if possible.